antoniomaldonado/Akka-Cluster-Scala/AkkaCluster/README.md

 # Akka-Scala
 This examples are for learning purpose.
-It is a word count example to be run locally.

 ### Akka Http and Streams:
 This package contains some examples that show how akka streams are the base for akka HTTP and akka TCP.